MultiX-Amsterdam/multix-docs/working-practice.md

 ## <a name="academic-reading"></a>Academic Reading

 [This slide deck](files/improve-academic-reading.pdf) introduces ways of improving academic reading skills, presented by Jiayi Shen and Fatemeh Gholamzadeh on 21 February 2024.

+## <a name="multimodal-llm-survey"></a>Multimodal LLM Survey

+[This slide deck](files/surve-multimodal-llm.pdf) introduces Multimodal Large Language Models, presented by Conor McCarthy and Shuai Wang on 20 March 2024.